johnsonjh/latindate/README.md

 ultimum·​recognitum·​est·​ante·​diem·​Ⅵ·​kalendas·​iulias·​anno·​domini·​ⅯⅯⅩⅩⅤ
 ```

-The text translated to English reads:
+The text translated to English reads…

 > Last revised on the sixth day before the
 > [kalends](https://en.wikipedia.org/wiki/Calends)
 > of July, in the year of our Lord 2025

-or, more succinctly:
+…or, more succinctly:

 > Last revised June 26 2025